KyloIO/kylo-docs/security/Authentication.rst

 Creating a Custom Authentication Plugin
 '''''''''''''''''''''''''''''''''''''''

-The first step is to create Kylo plugin containing a `LoginModule <http://docs.oracle.com/javase/7/docs/technotes/guides/security/jaas/JAASLMDevGuide.html>`__ that performs whatever authentication is required and then adds any username/group principals upon successful authentication.
-This module will be added to whatever other LoginModules that may be associated with the target application (Kylo UI and/or Services.)
+The first step is to create a Kylo plugin containing a `LoginModule <http://docs.oracle.com/javase/7/docs/technotes/guides/security/jaas/JAASLMDevGuide.html>`__ that performs whatever authentication is required and then adds any username/group principals upon successful authentication.
+This module will be added to whatever other LoginModules may be associated with the target application (Kylo UI and/or Services.)

 The service-auth framework provides an API to make it easy to integrate a new LoginModule into the authentication of the Kylo UI or services REST API.
-The easiest way to integrate your custom LoginModule is to create a Spring configuration class, which will be bundled into your plugin jar along with your custom LoginModule, that uses the framework-provided LoginConfigurationBuilder to incorporate your LoginModule into the authentication sequence.
+The easiest way to integrate your custom LoginModule is to create a Spring configuration class, which will be bundled into your plugin jar along with your custom LoginModule.
+That then uses the framework-provided LoginConfigurationBuilder to incorporate your LoginModule into the authentication sequence.
 The following is an example of a configuration class that adds a new module to the authentication sequence of both the